pjdevries/plg_system_classextension/README.md

 `route.option`, `route.view` and `route.layout`: the values to compare to the request parameters with the same names, when determining if a route matches.

+## Credits

+The idea for this plugin came from an earlier prototype by Herman Peeren.